folio-org/mod-reservoir/README.md

 ## Command-line client

+Note: the CLI is no longer developed and the file upload functionality is now available from curl (see below) so please use this instead.

 The client is a command-line tool for sending records to the mod-reservoir server.

 Run the client with: